PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays lines containing pattern
+A script that displsy the number of lines that conyain pattern